Yomguithereal/colifrapy/docs/cacher.rst

 Cacher
 ======
-The Cacher class' aim is to save some data to files for long-term usage that would go beyond the execution of the program.
-One could see them as extra simplistic databases.
+The Cacher classes' aim is to save some data to files for long-term usage.
+One could see them as very simplistic databases.